-16. Tie-Breaker for the AFA Report Card GPA:
+a.
+Tie-Breaker for the AFA Report Card GPA:

 - i.
 The scores of passed (scores 3, 4, or 5) AFA-provided Advanced Placement class assessments will be added up, and students who have an identical GPA plus a higher sum of AFA-provided AP test scores will be ranked and selected as Val and Sal. - ii.
-This method is used ONLY in the case of an exact tie to the 3rd decimal point of the a.
-These awards are open to any Senior.
-The method of selection is by an anonymous survey to all high school teachers and administrators.
+This method is used ONLY in the case of an exact tie to the 3rd decimal point of the GPA.

-GPA.
-Leadership Award and Islamic Character Award:
+16. Leadership Award and Islamic Character Award: